rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Lord, guide me, reveal for me Truth and grant me wisdom and insight in order to articulate Truth, so that His name may be praised through these pages
 -->

+A *schism* is simply a split in a religious or political organization.
+And in order to understand the shallow worldliness of [modern Christianity](christianity.md) it can be instructive to understand the historic and ongoing schisms within Christianity.

+In other words, how did we get here?
+And how do we discern the truth that is Christ Jesus?

+## Brief History

 There were many
  [schisms](https://en.m.wikipedia.org/wiki/Schism_in_Christianity) in early Christianity, usually from heretical movements that broke away from the church.